 Morel mushrooms are thought to aid in anti-aging

 While mushrooms are not a stand-in for the fountain of youth, they can aid in cell regeneration due to high levels of copper.
 Additionally, a study conducted at Penn State, found extremely high levels of two antioxidants within the fungi.
 These particular antioxidants are known for anti-aging properties in that they help cells combat oxidative stress and the levels in mushrooms are exponentially higher than any other vegetable they have tested.
 So, while you may not be able to produce a magic elixir that will reverse the signs of aging and restore your youth, eating mushrooms regularly might just help you ward off additional wrinkles, baggy eyes, and grey hairs for a little bit longer.

 Morels are rich in several minerals

 Copper isn’t the only mineral naturally found in these sponge-like delicacies.
 Morel mushrooms are also rich in magnesium, potassium, manganese, zinc, phosphorus, and iron.
 Because of the extremely high levels of iron, many people use morels to treat anemia and increase the potential for optimal brain function.

 Using mushrooms medicinally is far from a new concept; they are just finally getting the credit they deserve.
 Plus, you don’t have to take them in pill or elixir-form to enjoy the supposed medicinal properties.
 Instead, make them the star of your next meal!

 Looking to incorporate more mushrooms into your diet?
-Try one of our fantastic recipes using morels.
+Try one of our fantastic recipes using morels or other mushrooms.

 Leave a comment